Whoopi Goldberg

 A Scene from 'Sarafina!'

-Simultaneously, Goldberg starred in Emile Ardolino's crime comedy "Sister Act," playing the lead role of Deloris Van Cartier, who fatefully becomes Sister Mary Clarence.
+Around the same time, Goldberg starred in Emile Ardolino's crime comedy "Sister Act," playing Deloris Van Cartier, who finds herself transformed into Sister Mary Clarence.

 Whoopi Goldberg in 'Sister Act'